b-steinfeld/UEFA-Euro-2024-Predictor/README.md

 For the future, I do want to come back to this project in order to:
 1. Remodel my algorithm in order to predict draws (which would allow me to try to predict the group stages and potentially gain better precision in my model).
 2. Not have to manually create CSV files for each part of the tournament I'm predicting (so, build code that automatically does this process).
-3. Did not predict both sides (team becomes opponent, opponent becomes team); possible conflicting results?
+3. Did not predict both sides (team becomes opponent, opponent becomes team); possible conflicting results (and what to do about them)?
 4. Finishing adding notes to each part of the code in order to convey each lines/blocks purpose.
 5. Potentially figure out other ways to grow precision (more data, different reference, new model, strength of team/how much team is worth, etc)?
 6. Should I consider group stage games as I couldn't predict them originally?